bburky/NAS/docs/index.md

 The enclosure is an [Athena Power BP-SAC2131B 3.5" HDD Hot-Swap Backplane][backplane].
 This is a a 3-bay hot swap backplane intended to go into two 5.25" bays of a server.
 This is not a trayless backplane, the hard disks must be mounted using four included screws.

-This is a 3-bay case, but we only need the top two bays for hard drives.
-In the bottom bay we will put the computer that runs the NAS.
+This is a 3-bay case, but I only need the top two bays for hard drives.
+In the bottom bay I will put the computer that runs the NAS.
 Something like a Pico-ITX or 3.5" SBC computer will fit within the footprint of a hard dive.

 The main problem with using an internal enclosure as a case is that all the SATA connections ago out the back of the case, not internally for connection to a computer.

 Luckily there is a slot on the back of the case.
-Using something like these [very thin blue SATA cables][thin sata cables] we can connect an internal computer to the back of the case.
+Using something like these [very thin blue SATA cables][thin sata cables] I can connect an internal computer to the back of the case.

 <figure>
 <figcaption>Connect the cables by running them out the side...</figcaption>